davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: TILEPro options

-These -m options are supported on the TILEPro:
+These :samp:`-m` options are supported on the TILEPro:

 .. option:: -mcpu=name

   Selects the type of CPU to be targeted.
-Currently the only supported type is tilepro.
+Currently the only supported type is :samp:`tilepro`.

 .. option:: -m32